anytimesoftware/simpleRAG/readme.md

 - **Chunking**: Processes the uploaded documents into manageable chunks for easier analysis.

 ## Installation
-You will also need llama.cpp server running locally on port 8080
+You will also need llama.cpp server running locally on port 8080 and chromadb running on port 8000

-To set up the project locally: git clone https://github.com/your-repository/simpleRAG.git cd simpleRAG npm install
+To set up the project locally:

+git clone https://github.com/your-repository/simpleRAG.git
+cd simpleRAG
+npm install